midlantica/LovelyBunchOfCoconuts/content/quotes/the-purpose-of-a-constitution.md

 ---
-title: "The purpose of a constitution"
+title: 'The purpose of a constitution'
 ---

 ## "The purpose of a constitution is to restrain the government, not the people."